elhadjibarry/aws-iac-cloudformation/README.md

 - Deploys an Internet Gateway for internet access in public subnets.
 - Configures NAT Gateways in each AZ for outbound internet access from private subnets.
 - Creates public and private route tables with the routing rules for the traffic.
-- Launches EC2 instances in private subnets with a simple web page displaying the instance's AZ.
+- Create an Auto Scaling Group which will Launch two EC2 instances in private subnets with a simple web page displaying the instance's AZ.
 - Sets up an Application Load Balancer to distribute traffic between the EC2 instances.
 - Creates the necessary security groups for the EC2 instances and the ALB.